 As a Gig Harbor City Councilmember, I've work hard for my constituents and am known being able to bring people together to get positive things done for the community.
-District 7 needs strong representation by someone who has local government experience, strong relationships in all of the different communities and who approaches things from a non-partisan, community-benefit stand-point.
+I have a track record of voting to keep our community safe and preserve our character and natural beauty.
+District 7 needs strong representation by someone who has local government experience, strong relationships in all of the different communities/levels of government and who approaches things from a non-partisan, community-benefit stand-point.
 I would be honored to work for you.

 As your Pierce County Councilperson, I'll focus on issues you've told me are most important.
 Issues including: